-The student and parent(s), custodian(s) or legal guardian(s), address in writing any concern or grievance to the Head of School.
-The Head of School responds within ten (10) working days.
+The student and parent(s), custodian(s) or legal guardian(s), address in writing any concern or grievance to the Executive Director.
+The Executive Director responds within ten (10) working days.

-If the concern or grievance is not resolved by the Head of School, the parent(s), custodian(s) or legal guardian(s) may, within ten (10) working days of the Head of School's response, request in writing a meeting (via phone or in person) with the Head of School to discuss the concern or grievance.
+If the concern or grievance is not resolved by the Executive Director, the parent(s), custodian(s) or legal guardian(s) may, within ten (10) working days of the Executive Director's response, request in writing a meeting (via phone or in person) with the Executive Director to discuss the concern or grievance.
 He/she investigates and responds within ten (10) working days.